-Being the only community college on Guam, GCC offers post-secondary and secondary educational services and workforce development training programs.
+Guam Community College is the only community college on Guam and offers post-secondary, and secondary, educational services and workforce development training programs.
 The College was created by the Community College Act of 1977 (Public Law 14-77) with a four-fold purpose: (1) to consolidate and strengthen many of the existing manpower training programs administered by the government of Guam under one governing board; (2) to expand and strengthen career education within the territory; (3) to expand short-term and extension programs in skill training; and (4) to strengthen the formal secondary and post-secondary education programs in the vocational-technical fields.
-With this mandate, the College offers ten career and technical education programs to five public high schools and also provides postsecondary career and technical education programs, adult and continuing education, community education, and shortterm specialized training.
+With this mandate, the College offers ten career and technical education programs to five public high schools and also provides postsecondary career and technical education programs, adult and continuing education, community education, and short-term specialized training.
 These programs are delivered both on and off campus, in satellite programs and on site at businesses as needed.